luohuazju/easy/EasyRestClientAndroid/readme.md

 This demo is for get one Person Object.

 List Products
-This demo is for Navigation List Page, Detail Page.
+This demo is for Navigation List Page